Cecilapp/Cecil/docs/3-Templates.md

 :::

 :::important
 Be carreful about the cache ([enabled by default](4-Configuration.md#cache)): if an asset is modified but keeps the same name, then the previous version (cached) will be used.
-Cache can be cleared with with the following command: `php cecil.phar cache:clear:assets`.
+Cache can be cleared with the [command](5-Commands.md) `php cecil.phar cache:clear:assets`.
 :::

 _Examples:_